Return of the Grievous Angel: A Tribute to Gram Parsons

-The album surveys Parsons' songwriting efforts from his time with International Submarine Band and the Flying Burrito Brothers to his solo career.
+The album surveys Parsons's songwriting efforts from his time with International Submarine Band and the Flying Burrito Brothers to his solo career.

-The album cover features a photo of Parsons' ornate tailored suit jacket designed by Nudie Cohn, which was worn for the cover of the Burritos' album, The Gilded Palace of Sin.
-Parts of the album were performed on September 19, 1999 on the PBS show Sessions at West 54th Street.
+The album cover features a photo of Parsons's ornate tailored suit jacket designed by Nudie Cohn, which was worn for the cover of the Burritos' album, The Gilded Palace of Sin.
+Parts of the album were performed on September 19, 1999, on the PBS show Sessions at West 54th Street.
 The performance included a version of the song "Wheels" which did not appear on the album by Chris Hillman and Jim Lauderdale.
 Emmylou Harris, Steve Earle, Chris Hillman, Ryan Adams and Whiskeytown, Jim Lauderdale, Gillian Welch, David Rawlings, and Bernie Leadon were some of the performers on the show.